heycarsten/lcbo-api/README.md

 ```
 docker-compose run --rm app rake db:create
-docker-compose run --rm app bash -c 'pv tmp/lcboapi.bz2 | bzcat | psql -q -h db -U $POSTGRES_USER $POSTGRES_DB > /dev/null'
+docker-compose run --rm app bash -c 'pv tmp/lcboapi-2018-12-17.sql | psql -q -h db -U $POSTGRES_USER $POSTGRES_DB > /dev/null'
 ```

 The first line, ending in `rake db:create` will create the database schemas in Postgres for development and testing, the second line will load the database dump into the development database.
-When that final command completes, and it might take some time depending on your machine, it's a fair amount of data.
+The progress bar indicates how much of the data has been piped into the database, once that completes indexes will be built.
+This might take some time depending on your machine, it's a fair amount of data.
 Then you can fire up the app again:

 ```
 docker-compose up